-- Is this an evidence-based, more broadly focused informational session, with a literature review or in-depth examination of a clinical problem, best practice or professional issue?
+- o Is this an evidence-based, more broadly focused informational session, with a literature review or in-depth examination of a clinical problem, best practice or professional issue?
 If not, if for example the abstract is looking at your hospital's experience with a complex case, consider submitting as a Case Study.
-Or if you are describing a specific program at your hospital, such as its early discharge program rather than a lit review of the nationwide experience with early discharge, consider submitting as an Innovative Program. - 2.
+Or if you are describing a specific program at your hospital, such as its early discharge program rather than presenting a literature review of the nationwide experience with early discharge, consider submitting as an Innovative Program. - 2.
 Can I submit the same abstract in more than one category?
 No, you cannot submit the same abstract in more than one category.
 In some cases however, reviewers may decide that your submission better fits another category, and it will be re-categorized.
 This most commonly occurs when a Specialty Session abstract is narrowly focused on one hospital's program; in that case reviewers may re-categorize it as an Innovative Program. - 3.
 How many abstracts can I submit?
 There is no limit. - 4.
-Can I re-submit an abstract that I submitted the year prior?
-Only if the abstract was not accepted or was accepted for a poster only.
+Can I re-submit an abstract that I submitted the previous year?
+Only if the abstract was not presented the previous year.